|Academic Year of Entry||2020/21|

 Department Required Courses (6 credit units)

 Applied Physics graduates enjoy a diverse range of challenging careers from medical physicists, environmental consultants, materials scientists, biomedical engineers and nuclear technologists, to professionals in photonic equipment and components, electronic components, semiconductors and computer peripherals.
-Graduates are also eligible to develop their careers in government departments such as the Hong Kong Observatory, the Environmental Protection Department, the Hospital Authority and the Trade and Industry Department.
+Graduates may also develop their careers in commercial sectors and government departments such as the Hong Kong Observatory, the Environmental Protection Department, and the Hospital Authority.

-The College of Science and Engineering and the Department offer work placement opportunities through different internship schemes that provide students with full-time job attachments in firms in Hong Kong, the Pearl River Delta region and overseas.
+The College of Science and the Department offer work placement opportunities through different internship schemes that provide students with full-time job attachments to companies in Hong Kong, the Guangdong-Hong Kong-Macao Bay Area and Overseas.
 Through such placements, students will:

-For details, please visit the College’s Co-operative Education website.
+For details, please visit the College’s website on Internship Services.

-To help students to broaden their educational horizons, gain language experience and enhance their awareness of different cultures, the Department, College and University offer over 110 credit-bearing exchange programmes with various partner universities around the world, including Australia, Canada, Europe, the US and others in the Asia-Pacific region.
+To broaden students’ exposures beyond the classroom and enrich their international experience, the Department, College and University offer a wide range of credit-bearing exchange programmes with around 350 partner universities over the world, including Australia, Canada, Europe, the US and the Asia-Pacific region.

 For details, please visit the University’s outbound exchange programme website